gnosischain/documentation/docs/node/validator-deposits/validator-deposits.md

 ## Convert GNO to mGNo (special cases)

 ::: note
-GNO is automatically wrapped by the deposit contract, you only need to do this to top off your balance or idk.
+GNO is automatically wrapped by the deposit contract, you only need to do this to top off your balance.
 The following instructions use the older swap UI
 :::

 :::danger